 While saving for a retirement is an important topic, it’s at least as important as what comes next: Your plan of action once you enter retirement.

-While saving for a retirement is an important topic, it’s at least as important as what comes next: Your plan of action once you start taking distributions.
-Here are 5 post-retirement challenges to consider.
+While saving for a retirement is an important topic, it’s at least as important as what comes next: Your plan of action once you enter retirement.

-But now, as retirement approaches, however, your focus must change.
 No matter how well you save during the accumulation phase, it’s critical to plan how you convert those assets to income.

 Other than Social Security, many retirees have no source of guaranteed income other than retirement savings.
-Unlike previous generations, you may not be covered by a pension plan at work, so chances are you’re going to have to rely on your own efforts to overcome the following five challenges:
+Plus, unlike previous generations, you may not be covered by a pension plan at work, so chances are you’re going to have to rely on your own efforts to overcome the following five challenges:

 What this means is that you may very well spend as many years in retirement as you did during your career.
 That means generating enough income to meet day-to-day expenses for possibly 30 years or more—an especially daunting challenge in an environment where few sources of guaranteed income are available to you.

-While we can't predict or prevent market swings, market swings and “Black Swan” events are always a possibility.
-Black Swan events are best described as earthquakes and tsunamis, 9/11, and the real estate bubble that led to the Financial Crisis.
+Market swings and “Black Swan” events are always a possibility.
+Black Swan events are best described as 9/11, the real estate bubble that led to the Financial Crisis and the coronavirus pandemic.
 In short, Black Swan events are those that defy our ability to predict them.

 When they occur, they can have a profound impact on financial markets.
 These days, trading is often conducted electronically at lightning fast speeds among numerous participants around the world.
 In addition, trading doesn’t stop when the market closes, and the advent of social media has accelerated the speed at which decisions are made.
 Put it all together and the climate is conducive to greater volatility than we’ve experienced in the past.